-As conference committees commence and you begin final negotiations with House and Senate leadership on the biennial budget, we as advocates for the disability community urge you to include the half-cent metro-area transit sales tax provision in the House bill as part of a final deal.
+As conference committees commence and you begin final negotiations with House and Senate leadership on the biennial budget, we as labor advocates urge you to include the half-cent metro-area transit sales tax provision in the House bill as part of a final deal.
 We know that NOW is the time to make critical transit investments with the power to improve daily life for Minnesota families, to protect our climate, to expand access to jobs and resources, and to create a better future for all of us in a post-COVID world.